Forest officers, illegal tree fellers exchange fire along Assam-Arunachal boundary; none injured | Law-Order

 Illegal tree fellers from Arunachal Pradesh and forest officers of Assam exchanged fire along the inter-state boundary in Lakhimpur district on Tuesday, a senior official said.

-However, none were injured in the incident that took place in Ranga Reserve Forest, he said.
+However, none were injured in the incident that took place at No 1 Belbasti inside the Ranga Reserve Forest, he said.

 Lakhimpur Divisional Forest Officer (DFO) Ashok Kumar Dev Choudhury said that Rampur Range Beat Officer Banamali Narah heard sounds of felling of trees in the morning when he was jogging in the area.